mhrons/mhrons.github.io/docs/pv_smooth.md

 These 3 aggregates define the specific accumulation rate of smoothing.

 ### Management of positive SOC ###
-Assume that the prerequisite \eqref{eq:2} holds.
+How should the value SOC~0~ be preset?
+Assume now that the prerequisite \eqref{eq:2} holds.
 Let us split the ESS into 2 accumulators, from which the first one is fully charged and the other one is empty at the beginning of a cycle T. The smoothing power is rectified such that the precharged accumulator is being exclusively discharged whilst the empty one is being exclusively charged by the smoothing, unless the first one is empty or the other one is full.
-At this moment their roles will be exchanged and so forth until the end of the cycle T. The IPLPF smoothing ensures that \eqref{eq:2} holds so there is a stable balance between charging and discharging the two accumulators throughout the whole cycle T. If microcycling is not harmful to the ESS, then 1 accumulator is sufficient - being precharged to 1/2 of its SOC~max~ at the beginning of cycle T, assuming that SOC~max~ > max(SOC) - min(SOC).
+At this moment their roles will be exchanged and so forth until the end of the cycle T. The IPLPF smoothing ensures that \eqref{eq:2} holds so there is a stable balance between charging and discharging the two accumulators throughout the whole cycle T. If microcycling is not harmful to the ESS, then 1 accumulator is sufficient - being precharged to SOC~0~ = 1/2 * SOC~max~ at the beginning of cycle T, assuming that SOC~max~ > max(SOC) - min(SOC).

 ## Ideal PV smoothing (IPLPF)
-The ideal predictive smoothing (IPLPF) is simulated by means of a LPF, ex-post excited by the future signal GI(t+Δt) where GI(t) is measured and the lead time interval Δt eliminates the LPF’s time lag.
+The ideal predictive smoothing (IPLPF) will be numerically simulated by means of a LPF, ex-post excited by the future signal GI(t+Δt) where GI(t) is measured and the lead time interval Δt eliminates the LPF’s time lag.

 ### Smoothing by IPLPF vs LPF
 ![PV Logger](img/GI_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='left';"}